ArduPilot/ardupilot/libraries/AP_DDS/README.md

 Unlike the use of ROS 2 `.msg` files, since Ardupilot supports native DDS, the message files follow [OMG IDL DDS v4.2](https://www.omg.org/spec/IDL/4.2/PDF).
 This package is intended to work with any `.idl` file complying with those extensions, with some limitations.

-1. IDL files need to be in the same folder, and modified includes.
 1. Topic types can't use alias types.
 1. Arrays need manually edited type names.